nfdi4cat/voc4cat-playground/README.md

-# Try out managing a SKOS-vocabulary with Excel & GitHub
+# Try SKOS-vocabulary management with Excel & GitHub

 This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template).